arangodb/arangodb/README.md

   application-logic and database together for maximal throughput
 - JavaScript for all: **no language zoo**, you can use one language from your browser to your back-end
-- **Flexible data modelling**: model your data as a combination of key-value pairs, documents or graphs - perfect for social relations
+- **Flexible data modeling**: model your data as a combination of key-value pairs, documents or graphs - perfect for social relations
 - Different **storage engines**: ArangoDB provides a storage engine for mostly in-memory operations and an alternative storage engine based on RocksDB which handle datasets that are much bigger than RAM.
 - **Powerful query language** (AQL) to retrieve and modify data
 - **Transactions**: run queries on multiple documents or collections with optional transactional consistency and isolation